 It is tragic when it comes to pass that, because of my passivity, I ‘accidentally’ dispose of the most important things in my life!
 As devoted Christ-followers we dare not let all the things which are demanding our attention dictate what choices we make.
 So what should we be doing?

 In order to make sure that our greatest treasures and passions get priority, we need to put these big rocks in the jar first.
 In the demonstration below you can see that when we do this, all the other things demanding my attention find their proper place around the ‘big rocks’.
 Practically, what this means is that we need to sit down with our families and decide on which things are most important to us.
 Once we have done this we can then plan our lives in such a way that these big rocks get the attention that they deserve.

-All of this became very evident to me again in December last year when I became a father to my first child.
-As any parent will know, a new-born completely shakes up your routines and seriously handicaps your capacity to get things done.
-My wife and I both quickly realized that if we allowed our life to follow its ‘natural’ course, we were going to find ourselves in big trouble in the not too distant future!
+All of this became very evident to me again in December 2017 when I became a father to my first child.
+As any parent will know, a newborn completely shakes up your routines and seriously handicaps your capacity to get things done.
+My wife and I both quickly realised that if we allowed our life to follow its ‘natural’ course, we were going to find ourselves in big trouble in the not too distant future!